XMegaForArduino/IDE/README.md

 IDE (hardware manager etc.).

-It is intended to make life easier for people who simply want to add this extension to the IDE for the purpose of XMega processor development.
+It is intended to make life easier for people who simply want to add this extension to the IDE for the purpose of XMega processor development, without jumping through hoops or dealing with files and directories and archives.

-The packages contained here are snapshots of the 'HEAD' branch for the project.
+The packages contained here are snapshots of the 'HEAD' branch for the 'arduion' and 'libraries' sub-projects for XMegaForArduino.
 Whenever a major release is done, a new snapshot will be created, and updates will be made to the JSON file (for the package manager).

-The URL for the package manager is:
+The URL for the package manager JSON file is:

 &nbsp;&nbsp;&nbsp;&nbsp;
 <a href="https://raw.githubusercontent.com/XMegaForArduino/IDE/master/package_XMegaForArduino_index.json">
 URL for package_XMegaForArduino_index.json</a>

 There are two sets of archives for each version.
-One is used by the JSON file and has a name similar to XMegaForArduino-#.#.#.tar.bz2 .
+One set is used by the JSON file (for the Arduino hardware manager) and has a name similar to:

+&nbsp;&nbsp;&nbsp;&nbsp;XMegaForArduino-#.#.#.tar.bz2

-The other has a name similar to XMegaForArduino-#.#.#.snapshot.txz and is an image of what should be extracted into ~/sketchbook/hardware , in order to install the board package manually.
+The others have a name similar to 'XMegaForArduino-#.#.#.snapshot.txz', which is an image of what should be extracted into ~/sketchbook/hardware , in order to install the board package manually.

 SOME of the hardware supported by the XMegaForArduino project may not be